leandromoreira/ffmpeg-libav-tutorial/README.md

 ## video - what you see!

-If you show a series of images in a given frequency, let's say [24 images per second](https://www.filmindependent.org/blog/hacking-film-24-frames-per-second/), you will create an [illusion of movement](https://en.wikipedia.org/wiki/Persistence_of_vision), in summary this is the very basic idea behind a video, **a series of pictures / frames running at a given rate**.
+If you have a sequence series of images and change them at a given frequency, let's say [24 images per second](https://www.filmindependent.org/blog/hacking-film-24-frames-per-second/), you will create an [illusion of movement](https://en.wikipedia.org/wiki/Persistence_of_vision), in summary this is the very basic idea behind a video, **a series of pictures / frames running at a given rate**.

 <img src="https://upload.wikimedia.org/wikipedia/commons/1/1f/Linnet_kineograph_1886.jpg" title="flip book" height="280"></img>